siunam321/CTF-Writeups/NahamCon-CTF-2022/OSINT/Keeber/README.md

 ![solution2](https://github.com/siunam321/CTF-Writeups/blob/main/NahamCon-CTF-2022/OSINT/Keeber/images/1/solution2.png)

-Wow! we see the flag!!
+Wow! we can see the flag!!
 Let's pipe it to `grep` command, so we can see the flag better.

 ![flag](https://github.com/siunam321/CTF-Writeups/blob/main/NahamCon-CTF-2022/OSINT/Keeber/images/1/flag.png)